ibmdbanalytics/ibmdbpy/README.rst

 The following scenario illustrates how ibmdbpy works.

-Assuming that all ODBC connection parameters are correctly set, issue the following statements to connect to a database (in this case, a Db2 instance named DASHDB) via ODBC:
+Assuming that all ODBC connection parameters are correctly set, issue the following statements to connect to a database (in this case, a Db2 database named BLUDB) via ODBC:

 >>> from ibmdbpy import IdaDataBase, IdaDataFrame
->>> idadb = IdaDataBase('DASHDB')
+>>> idadb = IdaDataBase('BLUDB')

 A few sample data sets are included in ibmdbpy for you to experiment.
-We can firstly load the well-known IRIS table into this Db2 instance.
+We can firstly load the well-known IRIS table into this Db2 database.

 >>> from ibmdbpy.sampledata import iris
 >>> idadb.as_idadataframe(iris, "IRIS")